aquariidev/aquarii-ui/packages/docs/content/docs/modal.md

     value: boolean
     default: false
     desc: Choose to dismiss the modal when clicking the overlay background
+  - option: full
+    value: any
+    default:
+    desc: Make the modal fill the entire page
 slots:
   - name: activator
     default: